ChineseMutualAid/computer-literacy/lesson-6.md

 ## Review

-- Upload your resume
+- Upload your resume to upload-practice.glitch.me

-## Prerequisites

-- If you have iPhone, make sure you sign in to iCloud
-- If you have Android, make sure you can access Downloads
+- Send your resume to cmaa.class@gmail.com

 ## Goals

-Put your cover letter in Google Docs:

-- Open Cover Letter email in Gmail
-- Click on Cover Letter link
-- Google Docs will open Cover Letter document
-- Tap ... (three dots) in upper right corner
-- Tap Share & export
-- Tap Make a copy
+- Search for jobs using web browser
+- Find a job you are interested in and apply, using the skills you have acquired
+- If the application requires a cover letter, try using the [Cover Letter Generator](http://cover-letter.glitch.me/)

-Send an email that includes both cover letter and resume:
+Send both cover letter and resume (Android):

-- Open your resume in Google Docs
+- Open Google Docs
+- Download both your resume and your cover letter (use ... on right side of document, then select Download)
+- Go back to Home Screen
+- Open Gmail
-- Tap ... (three dots) in upper right corner
+- Tap ✎ (pencil) in lower right corner
-- Tap Share & export
-- Tap Send a copy
-- Tap PDF
-- Tap OK
-- Choose Gmail
 - Fill in To (send to yourself)
 - Fill in Subject
-- Go back to Google Docs and open your cover letter
-- Double tap on the first piece of text
+- Fill in Body (where it says "Compose email")
+- Tap 📎 (paper clip) in upper right corner
-- Tap Select All
+- Tap Attach file
-- Tap Copy
+- Tap your resume
-- Go back to Gmail
-- Tap Compose email
+- Tap 📎 (paper clip) in upper right corner
-- Tap Paste
+- Tap Attach file
-- Edit the text of your cover letter to fit the job you are applying for
+- Tap your cover letter
 - Tap ▶ (paper airplane) in upper right corner

-## Extra

-tbd
+Send both cover letter and resume (iOS):

+- Open Google Docs
+- Download both your resume and your cover letter (use ... on right side of document, then select Download)
+- Go back to Home Screen
+- Open Mail
+- Tap ✎ (pencil) in lower right corner
+- Fill in To (send to yourself)
+- Fill in Subject
+- Fill in Body (above where it says "Sent from my iPhone")
+- Tap 📎 (paper clip) in upper right corner
+- Put the cursor after "Sent from my iPhone"
+- Long press until you see a menu
+- Swipe left on the menu until you see "Add Attachment"
+- Tap Add Attachment
+- Under Locations, select iCloud Drive
+- Tap your resume
+- Long press until you see a menu
+- Swipe left on the menu until you see "Add Attachment"
+- Tap Add Attachment
+- Under Locations, select iCloud Drive
+- Tap your cover letter
+- Tap Send in the upper right corner